ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

 **TIP**: If rqt is not displayed, select the `plugin` -> `Topics` -> `Topic Monitor`.
 {: .notice--success}

-When rqt is first run, the topic values are not monitored.
-To monitor the topic, click the checkbox next to each topic.
+Topics without their checkboxes clicked will not be monitored.
+To monitor topics, click on the checkboxes next to topic names.

 ![](/assets/images/platform/openmanipulator/rqt_1.png)

-If you want to see more detail topic message, click the `▶` button next to each checkbox.
+If you would like to see more detail topic message, click the `▶` button next to each checkbox.

 ![](/assets/images/platform/openmanipulator/rqt_2.png)